 It is not permitted to use the Busitalia site for purposes other than consulting the online catalogue to purchase services.
 In particular, the use of automated systems to extract data from the Busitalia site for commercial use ('Screen Scraping') is prohibited.
 The Company reserves the right to take action to prosecute any violations.

-The processing of the personal data acquired is carried out in compliance with EU Regulation 679/2016 and Legislative Decree 196/2003, as amended, on the protection of personal data.
+The processing of the personal data acquired is carried out in compliance with EU Regulation 679/2016 and Italian Legislative Decree 196/2003, as amended, on the protection of personal data.

 The purposes and methods of the processing are set out in the specific privacy policy, which passengers can view in the 'Data Protection' section.